-In the last weeks of 2021, England saw a massive surge of cases in the public environment caused by the Omicron variant of the virus.
-The sub-committee met and agreed changes, the main one being the requirement for mandatory negative LFT result confirmations.
+In the last weeks of 2021 a massive surge of cases in the public environment caused by the Omicron variant of the virus and continuing government apathy and lack of concern for vulnerable groups.
+The sub-committee met and agreed changes, the main need being the requirement for mandatory negative LFT result confirmations.